yoesk8/project-4-fitnessblog/README.md

 ![resolved4](media/secret_key_exposed.png)

-* ## Hero image not loading from Amazon s3 bucket.
+* ##  Images not loading from Amazon s3 bucket.

-This one was a tough to spot as I was sure that I had followed step by step the tutorial on storing static files on my amazon bucket.
-When I uploaded my files to my amazon bucket, the deployed site was not displaying the hero image despite the css styling being applied, telling me that the error was exclusively with the image
+This one was a tough one to spot as I was sure that I had followed step by step the tutorial on storing static files on my amazon bucket.
+When I uploaded my files to my amazon bucket, the deployed site was not displaying any images despite the css styling being applied, telling me that the error was exclusively with the images and not all staticfiles.

 > I have to give credit to the amazing CodeInstitute Slack comunity, which guided me in the right direction, it turns out that the url configuration is specific to the Region where the bucket is, and unlike the US region where the url just ends in ".s3.amazonaws.com" for the EU region the region has to also be added to the url, like the image shows below